 Retailers and Ecommerce Businesses

-All the retailers and ecommerce businesses need to record the revenue generated from selling an item into an income account.
-The cost incurred in procuring the product can be entered in an expense account.
+All the retailers and eCommerce businesses need to record the revenue generated from selling an item into an income account.
+The cost incurred in procuring the product can be entered into an expense account.
 On the basis of this, you can create a profit and loss statement to assess the amount of profit generated.
 For each product type, you should create a separate account.

 If you’re a sales agency or an independent sales agent, then you need to record your income and commission.
 For each, you can create a separate income account.
 The expenses are often trivial and personal, so you can record them with a single expense account.